Trepan-Debuggers/python3-trepan/docs/entry-exit.rst

              debug(step_ignore=0) # Stop before even returning from the debug() call foo()  # Note there's no statement following foo()

 If you want a startup profile to get run, you can pass a list of file names in option `start_opts`.
-For example, let's say I want to set the formatting style and automatic source code listing of a profile.
-So I would put they trepan debugger commands in a file, say `/home/rocky/trepan-startup`
+For example, let's say I want to set the formatting style and automatic source code listing in my debugger session I would put the trepan debugger commands in a file, say `/home/rocky/trepan-startup`

 .. code:: python